 Ivo chased the spider as it scurried off, leaving a trail of blood and goop from two damaged legs.
 He reached an intersection.
 The spider went down and Ivo hesitated at the crossing just long enough to see hundreds of eyes in the darkness glow to life.
 Hissing and screaming could be heard in the tunnels below.
 Cannibal spiders tore into their wounded brother.

 Ivo turned and ran as fast as he could up the other tunnel until he could no longer hear the fighting below.
-Out of breath he stopped.
+Out of breath, he stopped.
 His entire body shuddered as he thought about the hairy legs scampering towards him; as he thought about the spiders eating each other in the darkness.
 His skin felt prickly all over, as if a thousand spiders were crawling beneath his clothes.
 He had to get away from here.
 He had to get out of the caves.

 A light in the distance took his mind off the prickly nightmare below.
 It was a faint light, but with each step he took down the tunnel, the light grew brighter.
 Noise could now be heard.
 Shouting and yelling.
 Tools banging against tools and merchants offering up their goods.
 He had made it.
 He had arrived at the goblin’s market.

 As Ivo drew closer, he slowed his pace and began to creep.
 The light was bright now, and it was hard for Ivo to conceal himself in the shadows.
 He had to see it all first in order to gauge if he would be an outsider.
 If the kidnappers would get suspicious.
-At first, the mass of creatures were indistinguishable.
-Simply a mass of green skinned ogres and trolls.
+At first, the mass of creatures was indistinguishable.
+Simply a mass of green-skinned ogres and trolls.
 But as he watched, he could begin to see different groups of people and divisions.
 Goblins, the shortest of the beasts seemed to be managing most of the markets.
 They sold everything from fish to clothes.
 Weapons too were in abundance at the market.